 I believe that I’m being discriminated against at my workplace.
 What are my rights?

-Your Rights Under The Fair Work Act
+Your Rights Under The Fair Work Act for Discrimination in the Workplace

 The Federal Government’s Fair Work Act protects against discrimination for employees covered by the federal system.
 One way that the Fair Work Act does this is through its “general protections provisions”.